 The Harrison School District operates 28 bus routes which transport almost 1500 students daily.
 Its buses travel approximately 1300 miles, roundtrip, each day classes are in session.
-The District maintains ten plant sites--a preschool (3 & 4 year olds), three elementary schools (grades K-4), a middle school (grades 5-8), a high school (grades 9-12), two alternative schools (K-8) and (9-12), an administration building and the transportation/maintenance shop for a total area of 445,374 square feet housed on 113.71 acres.
+The District maintains eight plant sites — a preschool (3 & 4 year olds), three elementary schools (grades K-4), a middle school (grades 5-8), a high school (grades 9-12), an administration building and the transportation/maintenance shop for a total area of 445,374 square feet housed on 113.71 acres.
 Due to the generosity of the Goblin Booster Club, area patrons and local businesses, the District now owns a donated sporting complex located on a site northeast of the present high school/middle school complex.
 In 2014 the community supported a millage rate increase to finance renovations at Harrison Middle School and Harrison High School and transitioning middle school to house grades 5-8 and high school grades 9-12.
-A new fine arts facility and gymnasium/arena which are loctated between the current middle school and high school campuses.
-Beginning in the 2018-19 school year, Woodland Heights Elementary will become a Pre-School building.
+A new fine arts facility and gymnasium/arena are loctated between the current middle school and high school campuses.

 Scenic routes crisscross Harrison and lead to and from many other exciting Ozark destinations.
 The magnificent Buffalo National River is just a few miles south of Harrison and offers some of the best canoeing in Mid-America for experts and novices.
 To the northeast, huge Bull Shoals and Norfork lakes and the famous White River offer some of the best fishing in the United States.
 Just across the Missouri border is Branson, home to the Silver Dollar City amusement park and the largest number of country and western music theaters in America.
 To the west lies Eureka Springs, a Victorian city where the clock seems to “stand still” and where the great Passion Play is located.